 This article only applies to customers using our online giving platform, One Church Giving.

-In general, money from credit/debit card transactions are deposited into the church’s account within 1 - 2 business days.
-Money from ACH (e-check) transactions are deposited within 2 - 4 business days.
+In general, money from credit/debit card transactions is deposited into the church’s account within 1 - 2 business days.
+Money from ACH (e-check, known as automated clearinghouse) transactions are deposited within 2 - 4 business days.

 Due to the different timeframes on when deposits are made between ACH and credit/debit card transactions, One Church separates credit/debit card and ACH transactions into separate batches based on the day they were processed.

-The rest of the article goes into more details on the timeline of deposits.
+The rest of the article goes into more detail on the timeline of deposits.

 Credit/Debit Cards

-For credit/debit card, any transaction that is before the cut off time of 9:00 pm ET should deposit the next morning.
+For credit/debit cards, any transaction that is before the cut-off time of 9:00 pm ET should be deposited the next morning.
 The exception to this would be days when the bank is closed, causing the deposit to be made on the next business day.

 A single credit/debit card batch in One Church always equals a single deposit in your bank account.
 These normally have a descriptor containing the text "5/3 Bankcard" in the bank statement line item.